AyushiSrivastava1911/Food-Delivery-Analysis/README.md

 **Key Insights:**
 - Customer activity peaked on Thursdays, making it the busiest day for orders.
-- Most ordered item was Pasta
+- Most ordered item was Pasta.
-- The top 5 locations contributed the highest number of orders, with Ahmedabad leading significantly.”
+- The top 5 locations contributed the highest number of orders, with Ahmedabad leading significantly.

 **Files:**
 - Excel files for data cleaning and pivot analysis